 D3.4 MSNZ FLAGS/LIGHTS: Competitors must be familiar with the Flags/Lights Section in MSNZ Manual Appendix 4 - Schedule Z:

-Below is a Flow Chart of the two Tier Rating System with options to also attend ACADEMY Courses to help gain a rating.
+Below is the Sprint Licence Rating Flow Chart with options to also attend ACADEMY Courses to help gain a rating.
 If taking the ACADEMY options these courses must be completed first followed by the race day assessment.
 The Race Day Assessment must always be the final part of the process for sign off of the Licence Rating.

 Drivers wishing to have an assessment for a Tier 1 or Tier 2 licence rating will advise you on the day, ideally before racing starts.